 Dr. Dirk Remley has been teaching at Kent State University since 1990.
 His primary teaching has been professional writing, business writing and technical writing courses; and he teaches College Writing as well.
-He has contributed to development of Online courses in the Writing Program in the Department of English, and he has taught several courses Online.
+He has contributed to development of online courses in the Writing Program in the Department of English, and he has taught several courses online.
 Dr. Remley is a member of the graduate faculty and, also, is faculty in the Honors College.
-He coordinated the business writing course required of all business majors for 5 years, and he developed a mentoring program for graduate students and part time faculty who taught the course.
+He coordinated the business writing course required of all business majors for five years, and he developed a mentoring program for graduate students and part-time faculty who taught the course.

 Selected Recent Publications

 - Remley, D. (2018).
 The neuroscience of rhetoric in management: Compassionate executive communication.
 New York: Routledge.

 - Remley, D. (2017).
 Managerial communication and the brain: Applying neuroscience to leadership practices.
 New York: Business Expert Press.

 - Remley, D. (2017).
 The neuroscience of multimodal persuasive messages: Persuading the brain.
 New York; Routledge.